 Time to Rethink Investor Relations

-In May, the U.S. Commerce Department reported that national GDP fell at an annual rate of 5% in the first quarter, the biggest quarterly decline since 2008.
+In May, the U.S. Commerce Department reported that the national GDP fell at an annual rate of 5 percent in the first quarter, the biggest quarterly decline since 2008.
 Economists expect a greater decline for the second quarter, pushing companies to revisit their strategies, adopt extreme measures to salvage operations, and in some cases, file for bankruptcy.

 This is the time to rethink engagement with investors.
 Paul Argenti, Dartmouth College Corporate Communications Professor, recommends using the crisis as an opportunity both to communicate short-term challenges and to reinforce the corporation’s long-term fundamentals.

 For public companies and investor relations firms, the immediate focus should be to maintain an open channel with investors to instill confidence in management’s ability to navigate the crisis as it evolves.
-It requires underlining the resilience of the organization as a whole.
-And, even as revenue and profitability declines, efforts to protect employees’ jobs and shareholder value.
+It requires underlining the resilience of the organization as a whole, and, even as revenue and profitability decline, the efforts to protect employees’ jobs and shareholder value.

 As the economy begins to reopen and economic growth resumes, your investor communications strategy will need to shift to how the fundamentals of the business will build internal stability and long-term value for all relevant stakeholders in the post-COVID economy.
 Here are some core communications steps to keep in mind: